jzangela/WSCdata/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a second release.
+* This is a third release.

 ## revdepcheck results